kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 I also wanted to use ECMAScript's `forEach` method for the array iteration, which isn't supported in legacy Internet Explorer.
 That meant building a feature-detect for `forEach` and if the site loaded into a browser that didn't support that, a polyfill would load in code that forced it to be supported.

-This whole process was managed by [Modernizr](http://modernizr.com "Read more about Modernizr") and its internal Yepnope functionality.
+This whole process was managed by [Modernizr](http://modernizr.com "Read more about Modernizr") and its internal yepnope functionality.
 And it's a pretty straight-forward process when keeping a few things in mind...

   * Note that [MDN provides a great piece of polyfill code<sup>1</sup>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach#Polyfill "Get the 'forEach' polyfill code at Mozilla Developer Network")...I copied it into a file called `forEachPolyfill.js`.
   * Remember that that a full Modernizr build features detects for many things by default, but not everything.